Liquidation

-Liquidation is a formal process where the company ceases to trade, its assets sold and the proceeds distributed to creditors.
+A formal process where the company ceases to trade, its assets sold and the proceeds distributed to creditors.

 Creditors Voluntary Liquidation